tjz21/DFT_PIB_Code/offline_jupyter/README.md

 # Offline Jupyter Notebooks
 Instead of using Google Colab, offline versions of the notebooks have been made available in this directory and can be run through the conventional Jupyter IDE.
-Instructions for setting up the conda virtual environment are provided here and have been verified to mostly work on wsl-Ubuntu 22.04 using the Firefox browser. **This is not the recommended approach and not all the visualizations work properly.**
+Instructions for setting up the conda virtual environment are provided here and have been tested on wsl-Ubuntu 22.04 using the Firefox browser.
+Although NB1 works fine here, **this is not the recommended approach and most of the GUI features in NB2 and NB3 do not display correctly.**
 ## Conda Instructions
 1. Create a conda virtual environment
 ```